tanguilp/apiac_auth_bearer/README.md

 Defaults to `default_realm`
 - `bearer_validator`: a `{validator_module, validator_options}` tuple where
 `validator_module` is
-a module implementing the `APISexAuthBearer.Validator` behaviour and `validator_options` module-specific options that will be passed to the validator when called.
+a module implementing the `APIacAuthBearer.Validator` behaviour and `validator_options` module-specific options that will be passed to the validator when called.
 No default value, mandatory parameter
 - `bearer_extract_methods`: a list of methods that will be tried to extract the bearer token, among `:header`, `:body` and `:query`.
 Methods will be tried in the list order.
 Defaults to `[:header]`
 - `set_error_response`: function called when authentication failed.
-Defaults to `APISexAuthBearer.send_error_response/3`
+Defaults to `APIacAuthBearer.send_error_response/3`
 - `error_response_verbosity`: one of `:debug`, `:normal` or `:minimal`.
 Defaults to `:normal`
 - `required_scopes`: a list of scopes required to access this API.
 Defaults to `[]`.
 When the bearer's granted scope are not sufficient, an HTTP 403 response is sent with the `insufficient_scope` RFC6750 error
-- `forward_bearer`: if set to `true`, the bearer is saved in the `Plug.Conn` APISex metadata (under the "bearer" key) and can be later be retrieved using `APISex.metadata/1`.
+- `forward_bearer`: if set to `true`, the bearer is saved in the `Plug.Conn` APIac metadata (under the "bearer" key) and can be later be retrieved using `APIac.metadata/1`.
 Defaults to `false`
-- `forward_metadata`: in addition to the bearer's `client` and `subject`, list of the validator's response to set in the APISex metadata, or the `:all` atom to forward all of the response's data.
+- `forward_metadata`: in addition to the bearer's `client` and `subject`, list of the validator's response to set in the APIac metadata, or the `:all` atom to forward all of the response's data.
 For example: `["username", "aud"]`.
 Defaults to `[]`
 - `resource_server_name`: the name of the resource server as a String, to be